slowernews/wisdom-tldr/chapters/introduction.md

 -- Soren Kierkegaard*

 > *"You goal in life is to be able to say on the day before you die that you have fully become yourself." (...)
 "Copying others is a good way to start.
-Copying yourself is a disappointing way to end."
+Copying yourself is a disappointing way to end." (...)
+"Following your bliss is a recipe for paralysis if you don’t know what you are passionate about.
+A better motto for most youth is «master something, anything».
+Through mastery of one thing, you can drift towards extensions of that mastery that bring you more joy, and eventually discover where your bliss is."
 -- Kevin Kelly*

-> *"A man’s character is his fate."
--- Heraclitus*

 > *"I arise in the morning torn between a desire to improve the world and a desire to enjoy the world.
 This makes it hard to plan the day."
 -- E.B.
 White*